What is a Breast Lift?

 |Area (m2)||Grams To Be Removed||Area (m2)||Grams To Be Removed||Area (m2)||Grams To Be Removed|

 I hope this article helps if you are on the fence regarding whether or not to get a breast lift or breast reduction.
 For your guidance, below are photos of two patients: one of which had a breast lift only and one that was a breast reduction candidate (includes reduction as well as a lift).

 Breast Lift vs Breast Reduction Before & After Photos

-Patient 1 (left) showing results of a breast lift.
-Patient 2 (right) showing results of a breast reduction.
+Patient 1 (left) showing the results of a breast lift.
+Patient 2 (right) shows the results of a breast reduction.

 How Much Does a Breast Reduction Cost?

 The all-inclusive cost starts at $5,000 when performed by expert board-certified plastic surgeons.
 This fee includes the surgeon’s fees, operating room fees, anesthesia fees, implant fees, breast band/garment, and all of your postoperative visits.